K. M. Nazrul Islam

-K. M. Nazrul Islam is a Jatiya Party (Ershad) politician and the former Member of Parliament of Jessore-1.
+K. M. Nazrul Islam is a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Jessore-1.

 Career

 Islam was elected to parliament from Jessore-1 as a Jatiya Party candidate in 1988.
 He contested the 2001 election as a candidate of Islami Jatiya Oikya Front but lost the election to the Bangladesh Nationalist Party candidate.